 You have ordered new IP addresses, then chose the server at the same location, yet you still cannot ping it?
 That is because the IP is not configured on your server's network interface yet.
 There are various ways to do that, some are better than others, thus we will show you a simplest approach.

 In this example we will use subnet of

 Firstly, to configure the IP, you have to connect to the server, for that you will need the connection details: main IP, user and password or SSH key, depending on the way your server is configured.
-To get this info, go to Terminal > Kronos Cloud, then select the server.
+To get this info, go to Terminal > Cloud Hosting > Cloud Servers, then select the server.

 To connect to the server we will use PuTTY.

 Copy the password before actually logging to the server, then type root for user, for password just press the right mouse button and press enter (the password will be pasted automatically).

 Let's check the current configurations of network interfaces, to do that type

 ip a .

 Furthermore, we need the name of our network interface.
 In the picture above we can see that it is eth0 and that our main IP is already configured.
 Now we can add our secondary IP to the interface as alias.
 We can check that secondary IP is not configured or used by pinging it.